noamshamir/Chopsticks-Minimax/README.md

 ### Pruning
 Without pruning, this task is too large for a laptop to compute.
 The main pruning method in this algorithm is remembering all previously calculated positions and their score using a dictionary, so that when a previously solved position is run into, it doesn't need to be recalculated.
 This also applies to all types reversals to a position, with appropriate modifications to the move and score.

+## To-Do
+1. Make it possible for two computers to play, not only computer vs human.
+2. Implement splitting moves
+3. Visualize the game to make it easier to play